JuliaDataScience/JuliaDataScience/contents/stats.md

 # Statistics {#sec:stats}

 This content was created in order to awaken the reader to the importance of statistics for science and knowledge generation.
-Our idea is to present the concepts in the way we would like to have been provided when students about to be initiated into science.
+Our idea is to present the concepts in the way we would like to have been met them when we were students about to be initiated into science.
 Our approach is to simplify the concepts as much as possible without losing their essence.
 **In this chapter, we will cover**: